• Home

 Surrounding the divine couple are the revered companions and devotees of Lord Rama, depicted in their traditional positions as described in the epic.

-From left to right (relative to Lord Rama):
+From right to left (relative to Lord Rama):

 • Bharata, seated in front with deep humility and devotion